shivanibhat24/Embedded-Project-Pipeline/Low Cost Logic Analyser/Readme.md

 ## Credits

-PicoLogic was developed by [Your Name/Organization] to provide an accessible logic analyzer solution for makers, hobbyists, and educators.
+PicoLogic was developed by eme to provide an accessible logic analyzer solution for makers, hobbyists, and educators.